-4. In order to vote, persons must be at least 18 years old, must intend to remain on Pitcairn indefinitely, and must also have been resident there for a specified period: one year if born on Pitcairn or a spouse of someone otherwise entitled to vote; two years if a de facto partner of a person otherwise entitled to vote; or three years if not born on Pitcairn.
-Anyone who is eligible to vote may also stand for election to any of the Island Offices, so long as he or she has not been sentenced to imprisonment for 3 months or more in the past 5 years.
+4. In order to vote, persons must be at least 18 years old, intend to remain on Pitcairn indefinitely and have been resident there for a specified period: one year if born on Pitcairn or a spouse of someone otherwise entitled to vote; two years if a de facto partner of a person otherwise entitled to vote; or three years if not born on Pitcairn.
+Anyone who is eligible to vote may also stand for election to any of the island offices, so long as he or she has not been sentenced to imprisonment for three months or more in the past five years.
 The Island Secretary prepares the register of voters in September of each year, and elections are held between the first and fifteenth days in November (inclusive).